jameshughes89/cs102/src/site/topic6-testing.rst

 4. Create a new class for testing called something appropriate
     * Perhaps ``TestArrayStack`` for the below example

-5. We need to add JUnit to our class path and an easy way to do it is write ``@Test`` in the new class and hit Alt-Enter
+5. We need to add JUnit to our class path and a simple way to do it is write ``@Test`` in the new class and hit Alt-Enter
 6. Select *Add 'JUnit5....*

 .. image:: img/test_altenter.png